whatsupcoders/Flutter-Interview-Questions/Source.md

 * What is a ValueListenableBuilder?
 * What is an AspectRatio?
 * How would you access Stateful Widget properties from it's State?
-* What is Inherited Widget in Flutter?
+* What is InheritedWidget in Flutter?
+* Is there a suggested limit to the number of FloatingActionButtons a screen can have?.
+Give reason(s) for your answer
+* What is a Future in Dart?
+* Mention two or more operations that would require one to use or return a Future?